theaemarie/angular-base/README.markdown

 #Up and Running

-##Node.js

-Install [node.js](https://nodejs.org/en/) if not installed already.
+ 1. Install [node.js](https://nodejs.org/en/) if not installed already.
 Node Package Manager (or npm) will be installed with node.js.

-The packages that this application are dependent on are located in 'packages.json'.
-In order to install those, in a command prompt, in the folder of your app, in this case `angular-base`, run `npm install`.
+ 1. In command prompt, navigate to the folder of your app, in this case `angular-base`.
+ 1. Run `npm install` to install the dependent packages listed in `packages.json`.

+Once node.js is installed, in command prompt, run `npm install`.

 ##Package Dependencies

+###Grunt Task Runner

 ###Angular